Indications for Testing

 - High patient variability in pharmacokinetics (eg, drug liberation, absorption, distribution, metabolism, and elimination)

-- Severe adverse effects (dose related)
+- Potential for severe adverse effects (dose related)

-TDM is also used to
+TDM is also used to identify drug-drug or food-drug interactions and

 - Monitor patient compliance